zhanglei923/FancyMap/README.md

 About
 =======
-FancyMap is a javascript key-value map with orders query ability and hash access performance.
+FancyMap is a javascript key-value map with sequence query ability and hash access performance.

 API